 Autodesk's AutoCAD has made the jump to the big v2.0, and it's received a makeover in the process.
 The app formerly known as AutoCAD WS is now AutoCAD 360.
 Microsoft may have run with the 360 branding for nearly a decade now, but clearly its appeal remains alive and well.

 Computer-aided design software like AutoCAD enables users to make both 2D and 3D designs for real-world products and structures.
+The mobile version is an easy-to-use remake that helps professionals share and view designs out in the field.
+With this latest update, the Android app can now open larger and more complex drawings than before.
 Read More

 Autodesk, the company behind AutoCAD and hugely impressive Android apps like Design Review, Buzzsaw, and Sketchbook, brought another awesome app to the table recently with ForceEffect Motion.